SoftUni-Internal/interactive-content/EN/05-Functional-Programming/01-What-is-a-Function.md

 Examples of **Pure Functions** are:

 ## ``f(x) = √x``
-- the square root function: **"sqrt of x"**, which takes a number as input and returns another number as output.
+- The square root function: **"sqrt of x"**, which takes a number as input and returns another number as output.

-- The function **"sort of list"**, which takes a list as input and returns a new list as output.
+- The function **"list sort"**, which takes a list as input and returns a new list as output.

 Both functions have **no side effects**:
 - They change nothing.